ISO 14855 / ASTM D5338

 ISO 14855-1:2005 specifies a method for the determination of the ultimate aerobic biodegradability of plastics, based on organic compounds, under controlled composting conditions by measurement of the amount of carbon dioxide evolved and the degree of disintegration of the plastic at the end of the test.
 This method is designed to simulate typical aerobic composting conditions for the organic fraction of solid mixed municipal waste.

-Echo Instruments developed a multi-channel system which match standard and offer easy and economical solution for measuring biodegradability od bioplastic and plastic products.
-The system is designed for low maintenance and offer know-how for precise aeration control and humidifying function.
-The software offers on-line graphical presentation of measuring result and remote operation with Internet access.
+ECHO Instruments developed a multi-channel system that matches the standard and offers an easy and economical solution for measuring the biodegradability of bioplastic and plastic products.
+The system is designed for low maintenance and offers know-how for precise aeration control and humidifying function.
+The software offers an online graphical presentation of measuring results and remote operation with Internet access.

-Echo Instruments respirometer is used by accreditation institutions, bioplastic raw material and products manufactures, institutes, universities and research organizations for plastic, bioplastic and polymer research.
+ECHO Instruments respirometer is used by accreditation institutions, bioplastic raw material and products manufacturers, institutes, universities, and research organizations for plastic, bioplastic, and polymer research.

 ISO 14852